Showing posts with label garden. Show all posts

 Hubby never tried again to kill the groundhog.

-On May 1, 2014, hubby was looking out the window, and guess what he saw?
+On May 1, 2014, Hubby was looking out the window, and guess what he saw?
 Another Groundhog.

-2005 was the year that hubby borrowed a shotgun and was going to shoot the groundhog.
+2005 was the year that Hubby borrowed a shotgun and was going to shoot the groundhog.
 The groundhog was cute, but working in the garden is hard work.

 Hubby would sit by the window every afternoon, waiting for the groundhog to appear.
-Every time hubby shot at the groundhog, he would miss.
+Every time Hubby shot at the groundhog, he would miss.

-So after many tries to kill the groundhog, to no avail, hubby was ready to give up.
+So after many tries to kill the groundhog, to no avail, Hubby was ready to give up.

 But to our dismay, on that day, as we were leaving the house, we saw the groundhog lying on the road.
-The irony of the story was the groundhog was too fast for a shotgun but too slow for a fast-moving car.
+The irony of the story was that the groundhog was too fast for a shotgun but too slow for a fast-moving car.

 Friday, January 15, 2016